Ovyl/ovyl-zephyr-modules/iwdog/INTEGRATION.md

 ## Overview

-The OVYL Internal Watchdog (IWDOG) module provides a high-level abstraction for hardware watchdog timer management in Zephyr RTOS applications.
+The Ovyl Internal Watchdog (IWDOG) module provides a high-level abstraction for hardware watchdog timer management in Zephyr RTOS applications.
 This module includes configurable automatic feeding, warning notifications, and integration with Zephyr's logging and Zbus subsystems.

 ## Integration Steps